 The description of the economy in the previous section enables us to have a rough idea of how a simple economy - without a government, external trade or any savings - may function.
 The households receive their payments from the firms for productive activities they perform for the latter.
-As we have mentioned before, there may fundamentally be four kinds of contributions that can be made during the production of goods and services (a) contribution made by human labour, remuneration for which is called wage (b) contribution made by capital, remuneration for which is called interest (c) contribution made by entrepreneurship, remuneration of which is profit (d) contribution made by fixed natural resources (called 'land'), remuneration for which is called rent.
+As we have mentioned before, there may fundamentally be four kinds of contributions that can be made during the production of goods and services (a) contribution made by human labour, remuneration for which is called wage (b) contribution made by capital, remuneration for which is profit (d) contribution made by fixed natural resources (called 'land'), remuneration for which is called rent.